russ-schumacher/ats641_spring2022/lab1.md

 - Download the [Miniconda bash installer](http://conda.pydata.org/miniconda.html).

-- After downloading the bash installer, open a command prompt (terminal program on the Mac).
+- After downloading the bash installer, open a command prompt (terminal app on the Mac).

 - Change the directory at the terminal to wherever the installer was downloaded.
 On most systems, this will default to the downloads directory in your user account.
 If that’s the case, `cd ~/Downloads` will get you there, or replace the path with wherever you saved the file.